lindawachira/data-analysis-projects/County Health Analytics/README.md

 ---

 ## Next Steps

-- Extend the analysis window beyond three months to test for genuine seasonal patterns.
-- Build an interactive Power BI/Tableau dashboard for county-level drill-down.
 - If applied to real data, validate against ground-truth clinical records before drawing operational conclusions.
 - Explore age-group segmentation (pediatric / adult / elderly) against disease and outcome for a more granular view.